Vilas Distinguished Achievement Professor, Learning Sciences Area

 - Nathan, M. J., Kintsch, W., & Young, E. (1992).
 A theory of algebra word problem comprehension and its implications for the design of computer learning environments.
 Cognition and Instruction, 9(4), 329-389.
 Online Publication/Abstract.

 - Nathan, M. J. (2021, January).
-Scale-down methodology: Scaling-up educational innovation.
-Talk to Santa Fe Institute: Education, Equity & Technology, Santa Fe, NM.
+Scale-down methodology: Scaling-up educational innovation. presented at the Talk to Santa Fe Institute: Education, Equity & Technology, Santa Fe, NM.

 - Nathan, M. J. (2016, October).
 The future of the Learning Sciences.
 Keynote/Plenary Address presented at the Inaugural Learning Sciences Graduate Student (LSGS) Conference, Chicago, IL.

 - Nathan, M. J. (2014, October).
 Leading your students to make connections in integrative STEM.
-Workshop Workshop on “Engineering Ingenuity.”, Virginia Military Institute.
+Workshop presented at the Workshop on “Engineering Ingenuity.”, Virginia Military Institute.

 - Nathan, M. J. (2013, April).
 Embodied Cognition: What It Means to Know and Do Mathematics.
 Keynote/Plenary Address presented at the National Council of Teachers of Mathematics (NCTM) Annual Meeting, Denver, CO.